danielthalhuber/c0d3-curriculum-20200312-review/lessons/js02-arrays/exercises/html/stopwatch-with-start-pause-and-stop/README.md

        - Goal: create a function that restarts the recording interval
        - Signature: no parameters, returns `undefined`, side-effect: updates state variable
-       - Explanation: set `intervalEndTime` to the current time in ms
+       - Explanation: set `intervalStartTime` to the current time in ms

      - `recordInterval`

        - Goal: create a function that records the time in ms that has elapsed in the current interval
        - Signature: no parameters, returns `undefined`, side-effect: updates state variables
        - Explanation:
-         - Set the interval start time to the end time + 1
+         - Declare `prevIntervalStartTime` and assign it the value of `intervalStartTime`
-         - Set the interval end time to the current time
+         - Restart the interval
-         - Increment elapsed time by the difference between end and start times
+         - Increment elapsed time by the difference `intervalStartTime` and `intervalStartTime`

      - `updateElapsedTime`